startupbuilders777/ChaosNetwork/README.md

 The chaos network is a very malleable deep learning network since each neuron or node can speak to k other nodes a set number of times and complex graphs can be formed between these neurons for activity paths to travel.
-Certain types of graphs shapes and arrangements will be better than others for certain problems (graph shapes will be discussed in a later investigation).
+Certain types of graphs shapes and arrangements will be better than others for certain problems (the effect of graph shapes will be discussed in a later investigation).

 EACH NODE HAS A CERTAIN DEGREE, WHICH SPECIFIES THE NUMBER OF WEIGHTS IT HAS.
 Each node does the following computation => A = tanh(w1*x1 + w2*x2 + w3*x3 + ... + wk*xk), where k is the degree for the node.